FACT CHECK: President Trump's False Claims On Migrant Caravan, Tax Cuts

 The battle for Supreme Court Justice Brett Kavanaugh energized Republicans, many of whom were offended by the outspoken protesters who repeatedly interrupted his confirmation hearings.

-Sen. John Cornyn, R-Texas, complained the hearings had degenerated into "mob rule," and President Trump has gleefully picked up that language.
+Sen. John Cornyn, R-Texas, complained the hearings had degenerated into "mob rule," and Trump has gleefully picked up that language.

 "Democrats produce mobs.
 Republicans produce jobs," Trump told supporters on Monday.

-This is a distillation of the president's exaggerated complaint that Democrats favor open borders, lawlessness and Venezuela-style socialism.
+This is a distillation of the president's exaggerated complaint that Democrats favor open borders, lawlessness and Venezuelan-style socialism.

-While Senate Democrats almost unanimously opposed Kavanaugh's nomination, some — including the ranking Democrat on the Judiciary Committee, Dianne Feinsten, D-Calif. — seemed as frustrated by the protesters as their Republican counterparts.
+While Senate Democrats almost unanimously opposed Kavanaugh's nomination, some — including the ranking Democrat on the Judiciary Committee, Dianne Feinsten — seemed as frustrated by the protesters as were their Republican counterparts.

-Many Democrats object to the president's get-tough border security and criminal justice policies as counter-productive.
+Many Democrats object to the president's get-tough border security and criminal justice policies as counterproductive.
 But they would reject the labels Trump tries to attach to them.

-Finally, while job creation during Trump's first 20 months in office has been strong, it still trails the level of job creation during former President Obama's last 20 months in office.
+Finally, while job creation during Trump's first 20 months in office has been strong, it still trails the level of job creation during former President Barack Obama's last 20 months in office.